 On March 13, 2010, Natick Community Organic Farm Inc. was awarded management of the land until 2013.

-Efforts are now underway to procure a long-term management contract for NCOF, and to make the Farm financially self-sufficient.
+In May, 2014, NCOF procured a management contract from the Town of Natick through 2044!
+Efforts are now underway to make the Farm financially self-sufficient.
 Please consider supporting this effort and helping us ensure our future for generations to come.